Common property includes:

 - Alterations or repairs to the heating systems may only be done by the Chanticleer Board approved plumber, at the request of the Board or property manager.

 Repairs and maintenance of individual units are the responsibility of the owners and/or tenants as per their lease agreement.
-This includes garbage removal of over-sized items, appliances and construction waste.
+This includes garbage removal of over-sized items, appliances and construction waste at your cost.
 Please refer to the City of Edmonton’s reference guide to What Goes Where.

 - Insurance – ensure appropriate coverage is in place for a renovation.
 Consider that contractors and workers, even volunteers, may require appropriate coverage.